Header Background

 The next step is to develop your content core — the topics that are most closely related to your product.

-You should have some idea on the channels you should be using in your content strategy from the audience personas we created earlier.
-Specifically the “what type of content do you enjoy reading?” question.
+You should have some idea of the channels you should be using in your content strategy from the audience personas we created earlier.

 The formats you’re using massively impact the channels you’ll use to promote said content.
 There’s no point in getting this far and creating insanely valuable content if nobody will see it.

 You can create a content distribution plan based on actual data.
-Scan the channels your audience are using and look at the content format shared most often.
+Scan the channels your audience is using and look at the content format shared most often.

 The end result is a handy guide to show which formats and channels to use — based on your content topic.